Vatnar/CapsMOD/README.md

 ## Features

-- Maps Caps Lock + keys to Norwegian letters (æ, ø, å, é).
+- Maps Caps Lock + keys to custom actions (or commands)
-- Shortcut to rerun last command
 - RustRover-specific shortcuts for common Cargo commands like `cargo run`, `cargo test`, `cargo build`, and more.
-- Easily extensible
 - Quick tap Caps Lock sends Escape (who uses capslock anyways)
 - Shortcuts only work when the right window is active.
+- Help menu with caps + h

 ---